Filter Delays

 Time

-Three controls define the duration of the delays: A Time multiplier is applied to a basic beat grid defined in the grid selector.
+Three controls define the duration of the delays: A Time multiplier is applied to a basic beat grid defined in the Grid selector.
 This can be 16th notes, dotted 16th, 16th triplets, or 32nd notes.
-Time allows the delay to be set from 1 to 32 times this base value, independently for each delay line.
+Time allows the delay to be set from 1 to 32 times this base grid value, independently for each delay line.
 A Global Time Shift control allows you to subtract from or add to these delay times.
-The current delay time is displayed in milliseconds for reference.
+The current delay time is displayed in milliseconds or seconds for reference.

 Filter